 Cultural Policy Branch Manager

-I am one of the two Deputy Chief Executives and the Cultural Policy Branch Manager, leading a team of people who provide advice to Ministers on a challenging range of issues, including: supporting a vibrant and viable cultural sector, demonstrating the contribution of heritage, arts and broadcasting activity to New Zealand’s economy, and how best to protect and ensure access to our cultural heritage.
+I am the Deputy Chief Executive and the Cultural Policy Branch Manager, leading a team of people who provide advice to Ministers on a challenging range of issues, including: supporting a vibrant and viable cultural sector, demonstrating the contribution of heritage, arts and broadcasting activity to New Zealand’s economy, and how best to protect and ensure access to our cultural heritage.

 Before joining the Ministry in July 2009, I spent a year in Ireland reviewing and working with a partnership programme aimed at supporting marginalised communities.
 In a similar vein, my policy roles in New Zealand have focused on bringing the voice of particular sectors into mainstream policy development.
 I’ve worked for the Ministry of Social Development as General Manager responsible for the Office for Disability Issues, the Office for Senior Citizens and the Office for the Community and Voluntary Sector, and earlier as Policy Manager with the Ministry for Women’s Affairs.
 I am a life member of the New Zealand Childcare Association and chaired the Board of the Early Childhood Development Unit /Nga Kaitaunaki Kohungahunga for its first three years.
 My cultural passions include theatre, dance and film.
 I have a BA in English from Victoria University of Wellington and a Masters in Public Administration through the Australia and New Zealand School of Government (ANZSOG) programme.